 The Selected Papers of Margaret Sanger:

 Margaret Sanger not only led the American movement, but also sought to globalize birth control by organizing international conferences and cultivating contacts among scientists, economists, social reformers and population control leaders around the world.
 Much of her international work was, by design, conducted independently of her leadership of the U.S. movement.
-Documents relating to her international work from this and the two subsequent volumes of this edition, and will gather them in a separate (fourth) volume.
+We have, therefore, omitted documents relating to her international work from this and the two subsequent volumes of this edition, and will gather them in a separate (fourth) volume.

 The majority of source texts used for this edition are unique, but when there are multiple versions of letters, the recipient's copy is used.
 In the case of multiple drafts of Sanger's speeches or articles, we generally chose the one that most closely resembles the final version.
 Occasionally a composite text was created from various incomplete versions (ex. incomplete drafts of speeches with additional portions from published sources).
 Exceptions to these guidelines are noted in the head notes or endnotes.
 Variant versions of documents are cited in the source notes.